softlayer/githubio_source/content/reference/datatypes/SoftLayer_Account/_index.md

 -----
 [globalLoadBalancerAccountCount]: #globalloadbalanceraccountcount
 #### [globalLoadBalancerAccountCount]
-A count of the global load balancer accounts for a softlayer customer account.
+A count of [Deprecated] The global load balancer accounts for a softlayer customer account.
 <span class="type-label">Type: </span>**unsigned long**